 While blockchain technology is still progressing at high speed and new opportunities are identified every day, key challenges are emerging as well

+The long-term impact of blockchain technologies will be dramatic in many ways.
 As a non-human trustee, blockchain will displace various players providing trust in transaction activities such as notarization, payments, exchange of value, transfer of data and contract execution, among other uses.

 Private and public organizations, governments, central banks, and communities are adopting blockchain with high hopes and many times with overblown expectations.